andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-11. Disagreement and debate are good for the team and organization.
-Open confrontation is acceptable and does not negatively affect relationships.
+11. Disagreement and debate are positive for the team or organization.
+Open confrontation is appropriate and will not negatively impact the relationship.
 ```
 Choose the option
 - Never